itspriddle/recipes.priddle.xyz/recipes/Kahlua Cheesecake.md

 ## Directions

-Preheat oven to 325°.
-For crust, mix biscuits in blender until finely broken.
+Preheat oven to 325° F. For crust, mix biscuits in blender until finely broken.
 Add cocoa and melted butter.
 Mix well.
 Press into bottom of a 9 inch springform pan.
 Bake 5-8 minutes until firm.
 Raise oven to 375°.
 For filling, in a large bowl beat cream cheese with a mixer.
 Gradually add in sugar.
 Beat in cocoa.
 Add eggs, one at a time and beat.
 Stir in Kahlua, coffee and